sbentin/jaqu-orm/README.md

 You will have to define a database.
 For the tests you will need a database user and password and the appropriate drivers.
 See the JaquTest class for connection configuration.
 There are two classes where you will need to fix your connection settings; JaquTest and EntitySessionTests.

-Issues can be posted here on googlecode.
+Issues can be posted here on git.
 I also welcome suggestions and ideas for improvements.

-callcenter Wobicc123 10.4.2.15